 About the Book:

-I received a free copy of A Blue and Gray Christmas by Joan Medlicott from the publisher.
-Receiving a free copy in no way reflected my review of aforementioned novel.
+I received a complimentary copy of Letter to My Daughter by George Bishop from Pump Up Your Book Promotion as part of the tour.
+Receiving a copy in no way reflected my review of aforementioned novel.